MonteLogic/MySiddur/proof-reading-scripts/README.md

 **Purpose:** Enforces consistent casing for transliterated Hebrew words.
 **Functionality:**
 - Uses `hebrew-words.json` as the source of truth for correct spelling and capitalization.
-- Scans the target files for any case-insensitive matches of the words in the list.
+- Scans the target files (JSON and text) for any case-insensitive matches of the words in the list.
+- Parses JSON files to specifically target the `full-english` field and English values in `Word Mappings`.
 - Reports any instances where the casing in the text does not match the casing in `hebrew-words.json` (e.g., finding "shabbos" when "Shabbos" is required).
 - **Note:** This script is read-only and logs issues to the console.